selftok-team/SelftokTokenizer/README.md

 }

 # CVPR 2025
-@inproceedings{pan2025ddt,
+@article{pan2025generative,
-  title={DDT-LLaMA: Generative Multimodal Pretraining with Discrete Diffusion Timestep Tokens}, author={Kaihang Pan, Wang Lin, Zhongqi Yue, Tenglong Ao, Liyu Jia, Wei Zhao, Juncheng Li, Siliang Tang, Hanwang Zhang}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2025}
+  title={Generative Multimodal Pretraining with Discrete Diffusion Timestep Tokens}, author={Pan, Kaihang and Lin, Wang and Yue, Zhongqi and Ao, Tenglong and Jia, Liyu and Zhao, Wei and Li, Juncheng and Tang, Siliang and Zhang, Hanwang}, journal={arXiv preprint arXiv:2504.14666}, year={2025}
 }